MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

 ### Set up a custom domain name

 So far, the Azure Front Door endpoint has been set up to serve traffic from the Power Apps portals back end.
-However, this setup still uses the Azure Front Door URL, which will cause problems such as captcha check failures or scaling issues.<!--note from editor: Edit suggested, to make it clear that this is a problem.-->
+However, this setup still uses the Azure Front Door URL, which will cause problems such as captcha check failures or scaling issues.

 Web browsers reject cookies set by Power Apps portals when you use an Azure Front Door endpoint URL that's different from the URL of your portal.
 Hence, you must set up a custom domain name both for your portal and the Azure Front Door endpoint.

 1. Set up a custom domain name on your portal.
 More information: [Add a custom domain name](admin/add-custom-domain.md)

-1. Enable your portal custom domain name on the Azure Front Door resource by doing the following:<!--note from editor: Edits okay?
-I was confused, it seemed that this step and the following paragraph were backing up over the same ground.
-I also found it confusing to have the link to more information go to the same exact place. -->
+1. Enable your portal custom domain name on the Azure Front Door resource by doing the following:

-    1. Update your DNS provider by removing<!--note from editor: Edit okay?--> the CNAME record created earlier during the custom domain setup for portals.
+    1. Update your DNS provider by removing the CNAME record created earlier during the custom domain setup for portals.
 Only CNAME should be updated; don't remove the origin host name.
 DNS will point CNAME to the Azure Front Door endpoint.
 The only purpose for adding CNAME was to ensure that the custom host name will be present on portals.
 This presence ensures that portals can serve traffic to this custom domain name through Azure Front Door, and all portal cookies will also have the domain set up correctly.

     1. Set up the custom domain name on the Azure Front Door endpoint by following these steps: [Create a custom domain on Azure Front Door Standard/Premium SKU (Preview) using the Azure portal](/azure/frontdoor/standard-premium/how-to-add-custom-domain).

 1. Check the following to validate the setup:

     1. The custom domain name points to the Azure Front Door endpoint.
 Use [nslookup](/windows-server/administration/windows-commands/nslookup) to verify that a CNAME entry to the Azure Front Door endpoint is returned correctly.
-If the CNAME entry still points to portals, you need to correct that.<!--note from editor: The reader will know how to do this?-->
+If the CNAME entry still points to portals, you need to correct that.

     1. Browsing to the custom domain name shows your portal page.